awazevr/front-end-technical-interview-task/README.md

 We’ve recently acquired a global holiday company called **GlobalEscapes**, renowned for its unique, off-the-beaten-track travel experiences.
 To support this acquisition, we’ve been tasked with building a basic website that allows users to search for locations by integrating with a third-party `Location API`, which is know for it's instability and often slow response times.

+> [!NOTE]
+> For this exercise, the 3rd-party Location API is emulated within the **server** folder.
+This folder is off-limits for any coding changes.
+The emulation replicates real-world scenarios, including random errors and delayed response times, to simulate the challenges of working with external APIs.

 ### Requirements:

 1. **Free Text Search Input**